graphql/graphql-spec/spec/Section 2 -- Language.md

-Like white space, line terminators are used to improve the legibility of source text, any amount may appear before or after any other token and have no significance to the semantic meaning of a GraphQL query document.
+Like white space, line terminators are used to improve the legibility of source text, any amount may appear before or after any other token and have no significance to the semantic meaning of a GraphQL Document.
 Line terminators are not found within any other token.

 Note: Any error reporting which provide the line number in the source of the